Shapirogilad/100DaysOfRTL/README.md

 In this project I slightly upgraded the tb files, instead of generating Regular tests, I performed automatic tests that give an indication if the component works or not without looking at the waveform.

-The tests also give an indication of where the run failed and what we expected to receive compared to what we actually received.
+The tests also give a color-coded indication of where the run failed and what we expected to receive compared to what we actually received.